soatok/freeon/README.md

 FREON implements FROST ([RFC 9591](https://www.rfc-editor.org/rfc/rfc9591.html)) to allow geographically distributed teams produce digital signatures.

+Each share of the signing key is encrypted locally using [age](https://github.com/FiloSottile/age).

 > [!WARNING]
 > This software is a minimum viable product (MVP) and is only in the **alpha** stage of development.
 It has not been audited.
 Do not use this in production yet!